semaphoreci/docs/docs/docs/using-semaphore/tasks.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Task allow you to trigger specific [pipelines](./pipelines) on a schedule or manually.
+This page explains how to create and run tasks, and what settings are available.

 ## Overview {#overview}